HoldMyBill logo

 Statistically, this warranty is likely to save you money compared to paying for repairs out of pocket.
 It covers the high-risk period effectively.

-Compares Costs
+Compares costs

-Adjusts for Risk
+Adjusts for risk tolerance

 Five-year-old washing machine